adtac/commento/README.md

 </script>
 ```

 Commento will simply fill the container it is placed in.
-Remember to change `server.com` to point to the server where you're hosting the backend.
+Remember to change `server.com` to your server.

 ### Configuration